24.1: DNA Replication

 Introduction

 Figure \(\PageIndex{1}\): Three Models of DNA replication.
 In the conservative model, parental DNA strands (blue) remained associated in one DNA molecule while new daughter strands (red) remained associated in newly formed DNA molecules.
-In the semiconservative model, parental strands separated and directed the synthesis of a daughter strand, with each resulting DNA molecule being a hybrid of a parental strand and a daughter strand.
+In the semiconservative model, parental strands are separated and direct the synthesis of a daughter strand, with each resulting DNA molecule being a hybrid of a parental strand and a daughter strand.
 In the dispersive model, all resulting DNA strands have regions of double-stranded parental DNA and regions of double-stranded daughter DNA.
 Figure by Parker, N., et.al.
 (2019) Openstax

 Matthew Meselson and Franklin Stahl devised an experiment in 1958 to test which of these models correctly represents DNA replication, as shown in Figure \(\PageIndex{2}\).
-They grew the bacterium, Escherichia coli for several generations in a medium containing a “heavy” isotope of nitrogen (15N) that was incorporated into nitrogenous bases and, eventually, into the DNA.
+They grew the bacterium, Escherichia coli, for several generations in a medium containing a “heavy” isotope of nitrogen (15N) that was incorporated into nitrogenous bases and, eventually, into the DNA.
 This labeled the parental DNA.
 The E. coli culture was then shifted into a medium containing 14N and allowed to grow for one generation.
-The cells were harvested and the DNA was isolated.
+The cells were harvested, and the DNA was isolated.
 The DNA was separated by ultracentrifugation, during which the DNA formed bands according to its density.
 DNA grown in 15N would be expected to form a band at a higher density position than that grown in 14N.
-Meselson and Stahl noted that after one generation of growth in 14N, the single band observed was intermediate in position in between DNA of cells grown exclusively in 15N or 14N.
+Meselson and Stahl noted that after one generation of growth in 14N, the single band observed was intermediate in position between the DNA of cells grown exclusively in 15N or 14N.
 This suggested either a semiconservative or dispersive mode of replication.
 Some cells were allowed to grow for one more generation in 14N and spun again.
 The DNA harvested from cells grown for two generations in 14N formed two bands: one DNA band was at the intermediate position between 15N and 14N, and the other corresponded to the band of 14N DNA.

 These results could only be explained if DNA replicates in a semiconservative manner.
 Therefore, the other two models were ruled out.
 As a result of this experiment, we now know that during DNA replication, each of the two strands that make up the double helix serves as a template from which new strands are copied.
 The new strand will be complementary to the parental or “old” strand.
 The resulting DNA molecules have the same sequence and are divided equally into the two daughter cells.

-Think about It: What would have been the conclusion of the Meselson-Stahl experiment if, after the first generation, they had found two bands of DNA?
+Think about it: What would have been the conclusion of the Meselson-Stahl experiment if, after the first generation, they had found two bands of DNA?

 Figure \(\PageIndex{3}\): The replication fork.
 Leading-strand synthesis proceeds continuously in the 5' to 3' direction.
 Lagging-strand synthesis also occurs in the 5' to 3' direction, but in a discontinuous manner.
 An RNA/DNA primer (labeled in green) initiates leading-strand synthesis and every Okazaki fragment on the lagging strand.

 Figure \(\PageIndex{4}\): General Overview of a DNA Replication Fork.
 At the origin of replication, topoisomerase II relaxes the supercoiled chromosome.
 Two replication forks are formed by the opening of the double-stranded DNA at the origin, and helicase separates the DNA strands, which are coated by single-stranded binding proteins to keep the strands separated.
 DNA replication occurs in both directions.
 An RNA primer complementary to the parental strand is synthesized by RNA primase and is elongated by DNA polymerase III through the addition of nucleotides to the 3′-OH end.
-On the leading strand, DNA is synthesized continuously, whereas on the lagging strand, DNA is synthesized in short stretches called Okazaki fragments.
+On the leading strand, DNA is synthesized continuously, whereas on the lagging strand, DNA is synthesized in short stretches, known as Okazaki fragments.
 RNA primers within the lagging strand are removed by the exonuclease activity of DNA polymerase I, and the Okazaki fragments are joined by DNA ligase.
 Figure by Parker, N., et.al.
 (2019) Openstax

 DNA Replication in E. Coli